-The Brandeis Steinhardt Social Research Institute (SSRI) meta-analysis of a large set of general social surveys is an innovative and ambitious project in the social scientific study of American Jews (Saxe et al. 2006b; Tighe et al. 2005, 2009a, 2009b).
-The Jewish population estimate suggested by SSRI for 2017 was 7.2 million.
-This figure implies that American Jewry increased by 1.7 million, or over 30%, since 1990, as against 12% for the US total white non-Hispanic population (US Census Bureau 2014).
-The same project estimated that at least 70,000 Jewish babies are born annually, and that the vast majority of US Jews do not adhere to any of the known Jewish religious denominations (Tighe et al. 2009a, 2011).
-These figures can be plausible only if one shifts from a core concept of individually-identified Jews to an enlarged concept of the total population with Jewish background (as already anticipated by Tobin and Groeneman 2003).
-Important caveats include: (a) the fact that Jews are over-represented in general sample surveys because of their higher socioeconomic status and their scarce presence among people difficult to cover like the homeless or those without a functioning telephone; (b) using data for a sample of US adults to represent estimates for total Jews and ignoring the lower percentage of children among Jews; (c) projecting percentages of Jews among total population, hence population size from percentage of Jewish households, ignoring multi-religious household composition and thus factoring non-Jews into Jewish population estimates; or (d) using data on Jews by religion to estimate Jews without religion.
+The Brandeis Steinhardt Social Research Institute (SSRI) meta-analysis of a large set of general social surveys is an innovative and ambitious undertaking in the social scientific study of American Jews called the American Jewish Population Project (AJPP) (Saxe et al. 2006b; Tighe et al. 2005, 2009a, 2009b).
+The Jewish population estimate suggested by SSRI for 2019, based on a synthesis of surveys of the general public conducted between 2012 and 2018, was 7,478,600, plus or minus a margin of error of over 300,000 (SSRI 2019a, Saxe 2019).
+This figure implies that, since 1990, American Jewry increased by nearly two million persons or about 36%, guite higher than the 32% increase for the US total population and much higher than the 5% increase for non-Hispanic whites.
+(The Hispanic population increased by 163% from 1990 to 2017.
+The African Americans population increased by 38%.)
+Pew (2013) reports that 93% of American Jews are non-Hispanic whites.
+Thus, this alleged Jewish population growth of 36% does not seem to be in accordance with extant census data and raises serious questions about the SSRI methodology.
+Indeed, the AJPP estimated that at least 70,000 Jewish babies were born annually in the US, and that a majority of US Jews did not adhere to any of the major Jewish religious denominations (Tighe et al. 2009a, 2011).
+These figures can be plausible only if one adopts, rather than a core concept of individually-identified Jews, a broadly enlarged concept of total population with Jewish background (as already anticipated by Tobin and Groeneman 2003).

+Five important caveats should be stressed concerning the SSRI Jewish population estimates (SSRI 2019b):

+(a) Jews are over-represented in general sample surveys because of their higher socioeconomic status and educational attainment, and their relatively lower presence among people difficult to cover like the homeless, those without a functioning telephone, or prisoners;

+(b) using a sample of US adults-like in the case of most general survey respondents-to obtain estimates for the total population ignores the comparatively lower percentage of children among Jews and thus inflates the Jewish estimate;

+(c) in turn the SSRI allocation of children explicitly uses Pew 2013 estimates which include children defined as partly Jewish or of Jewish background;

+(d) projecting percentages of Jews among the total population, hence population size, from the percentage of Jewish respondents out of all respondents ignores the multi-religious composition of many Jewish households and thus factors non-Jews into Jewish population estimates; and

+(e) the criteria used to estimate the broader aggregate also including Jews of no religion, based on survey data on Jews by religion are problematic.